MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-sqlperf-transact-sql.md

 ## Arguments
 LOGSPACE
 Returns the current size of the transaction log and the percentage of log space used for each database.
-You can use this information to monitor the amount of space used in a transaction log.
+Use this information to monitor the amount of space used in a transaction log.

 > [!IMPORTANT]
-> Starting with [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)], use [sys.dm_db_log_space_usage](../../relational-databases/system-dynamic-management-views/sys-dm-db-log-space-usage-transact-sql.md) instead of LOGSPACE, to return space usage information for the transaction log per database.
+> For more information about space usage information for the transaction log starting with [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)], refer to the [Remarks](#Remarks) section in this topic.

 **"sys.dm_os_latch_stats"**, CLEAR
 Resets the latch statistics.
 For more information, see [sys.dm_os_latch_stats &#40;Transact-SQL&#41;](../../relational-databases/system-dynamic-management-views/sys-dm-os-latch-stats-transact-sql.md).
 This option is not available in [!INCLUDE[ssSDS](../../includes/sssds-md.md)].